 This oil has a high smoke point, making it an excellent substitute for baked goods and pan-fried items.
 Use vegetable oil for any recipes that call for coconut oil.

 Vegetable oil is in every grocery store and most likely in your pantry.
-Its neutral flavor works for any recipe that calls for coconut oil, including vegan baking dishes.
+Its neutral flavor works for any recipe that calls for coconut oil, even vegan baking dishes.

-Like sunflower oil, vegetable oil has a mild taste, so that recipes will lack the subtle coconut flavor.
-As this oil is in liquid form at room temperature, the amount of oil you use as a recipe replacement may need to be tweaked slightly.
-If you’re unsure of the amount to use, start with slightly less and increase if necessary.
+Like sunflower oil, vegetable oil has a mild taste, so recipes will lack the subtle coconut flavor.
+Note that this oil is in liquid form at room temperature.
+You might need to tweak the amount you need to use.
+If you’re unsure of the amount, start with slightly less and increase if necessary.

-If you have grapeseed oil in your pantry, this is another choice when substituting coconut oil in recipes.
+The grapeseed oil in your pantry is another choice when substituting coconut oil.
 Grapeseed oil is created from grapes’ seeds and offers a neutral taste in dishes.
-Each grapeseed offers a tiny amount of oil, causing this option to be more expensive and not budget-friendly for all.
+Each grapeseed provides a tiny amount of oil.
+Because of this, this option is more expensive and not affordable for all.

-However, this oil is well-known for its pure and light flavor.
-Grapeseed oil is created from the seed scraps during the winemaking process.
-Two varieties of grapeseed oil occur due to the different processing methods – refined and cold-pressed.
+Yet, this oil is well-known for its pure and light flavor.
+Grapeseed oil is created from seed scraps during the winemaking process.
+Two varieties of grapeseed oil occur due to the different processing methods.
+There are refined and cold-pressed versions.

 Instead of heating the seeds, producers use a chemical to extract oil from the seeds for refined oil.
 This choice is the more easily available option (and lower cost).

-Grapeseed oil also offers a high smoke point – making it a top choice to toss salads in as well as for use on the grill or other higher-temperature surfaces.
+Grapeseed oil also offers a high smoke point.
+This makes it a top choice to toss salads.
+It is also perfect for use on grills or other higher-temperature surfaces.

 This swap has a pleasant taste and works well with any recipe that calls for coconut oil.

-When searching for a bottle of this oil in stores, the price tag is much higher than other oils like vegetable oil.
+It has a higher price tag than other oils like vegetable oil.

 Yes, you can substitute another oil for coconut oil.
 There are quite a few options ranging from EVOO to vegetable oil and melted butter.
 The best options are avocado oil and butter for those without dairy restrictions.

-Yes, you can substitute peanut butter for coconut oil in certain baked goods.
-Peanut butter is not a good alternative when you’re relying on oil to fry up a meal.
+Yes.
+You can substitute peanut butter for coconut oil in certain baked goods.
+Peanut butter is not a good alternative when relying on oil to fry a meal.
 Using peanut butter will add a stronger taste to sweets than coconut oil.

-While most recognize shea butter for its ability to moisturize in beauty products, it’s also an edible oil source like coconut oil.
-This alternative is an excellent option for those who follow a vegan diet as it comes from a shea tree.
-Use shea butter for baked goods and panfrying.
+Most people recognize shea butter in beauty products for its ability to moisturize.
+But, it’s also an edible oil source like coconut oil.
+This alternative comes from a shea tree, making it an excellent option for vegans.
+Use shea butter for baked goods and pan frying.
 You can use shea butter in a 1:1 ratio when replacing coconut oil.

-Coconut oil and cocoa butter both derive from different trees.
+Coconut oil and cocoa butter come from different trees.
 Coconut oil, as noted, comes from the coconut tree, while cocoa butter is a product of the cocoa tree.
-There is a difference in flavor profiles, with cocoa butter having a slight chocolate taste.
-Use cocoa butter only in its raw form.
+There is a difference in flavor profiles, too.
+Cocoa butter has a slight chocolate taste.

-Yes and no, if you purchase unrefined coconut oil, you’ll have a mild coconut taste.
+Yes and no, if you buy unrefined coconut oil, you’ll have a mild coconut taste.
 Refined coconut oil, while pricier, provides no coconut flavor when you use it in recipes.

-Now, when you’re hunting for a coconut oil substitute, you’ll have a list of available options.
+Now, when you’re hunting for a substitute for coconut oil, you’ll have a list of available options.
 Opt for butter as the best replacement in baked goods.
 Otherwise, as noted above, choose avocado oil for versatility.

 Vegetable oil is the best option for those with a tight budget.
-Other available choices for coconut oil swaps include canola oil, hemp seed oil, and almond oil.
-Canola oil is the most widely available of the three, though almond oil provides a delicious nuttiness to dishes.
+Other substitutes for coconut oil swaps include canola oil, hemp seed oil, and almond oil.
+Canola oil is the most widely available of the three.
+But almond oil provides a delicious nuttiness to dishes.
 Give the above substitutions a try and see which appeals most to your taste preference.